 Why MDF?
 It’s cheap, mainly.
-It also doesn’t bow like plywood (no that it won’t sag), and since it doesn’t have any grain it looks really nice painted.
+It also doesn’t bow like plywood, and since it doesn’t have any grain it looks really nice painted.
 We used two pieces for strength and to mimic the width of the face frames on the cabinets.

 Then we added hardware and daisy chained them to the top cabinets (more info in THIS POST).

-We’re not done yet though.
-Did you notice in the picture above that the bottom of my cabinets looks, well… amazing?
+We’re not finished yet though.
+Did you notice in the above picture that the bottom of my cabinets looks, well… amazing?
 Probably not, but if I had skipped this next step you would have noticed them for sure.
 Because of the ugliness, that is.

-Then add your molding to the top of the cabinets, we used a 1X2 piece of trim.
+For the final finishing touch add your molding to the top of the cabinets.
+I wanted something simple and clean, so we used a 1×2 piece of trim.

 And that’s it!
 (Except for all the sanding, painting, and caulking, of course.)